neildahiya/neildahiya/content/lines/index.md

 title = "Random lines/quotes/lyrics I like"

 +++

+We don’t have to be smarter than the rest.
+We have to be more disciplined than the rest.

+***

 We are what we repeatedly do, Excellence is therefore not an act but a habit.

 ***